-Way-Counters for Set-Associative Cache:

-There is one counter for each way of the cache.
+Way-Counters for a Set-Associative Cache: There is one counter for each way of the cache.
 A hit in the cache to the MRU block of some set updates counter(1).
 A hit in the cache to the LRU block of some set updates counter(D), assuming D-way associativity.
-There is an additional counter, ref, recording all the hits to the cache.
+There is an additional counter, ref, recording all the accesses to the cache.
+Figure 3 (a) illustrates the implementation of this hardware counters for 2-way associative caches.
 It is also possible to have counters associated with each set of a cache.

-Set-Counters for Set-Associative Cache: There is one counter for each set of the cache.
+Set-Counters for a Set-Associative Cache: There is one counter for each set of the cache.
 LRU information for all sets is maintained.
 A hit to any block within the MRU set updates counter(1).
 A hit to any block within the LRU set updates counter(S), assuming S sets in the cache.
-There is an additional counter, ref, recording all the hits to the cache.
+There is an additional counter, ref, recording all the accesses to the cache.

 To obtain the most detailed information, we can combine both way-counters and set-counters.
 There are $D \cdot S$ counters, one for each cache block.
-A hit to a block within the i^{th} MRU set and the j^{th} MRU way updates counter(i, j).
+A hit to a block within the $i^{th}$ MRU set and the $j^{th}$ MRU way updates counter(i, j).
+We refer to these as DS-counters.